elvisEspinozaN/pokedex/README.md

 - Attempting to improve CSS
 - Allow user to select pokemon of choice
-- Add a pokedex bakcground
+- Add a pokedex background